KavinduADeSilva2002/GSAP_Project/README.md

-# GSAP Chat Animation Project
+# GSAP Animation Project

-This project demonstrates a chat interface enhanced with GSAP (GreenSock Animation Platform) animations.
-It showcases modern web animation techniques to create a smooth and visually engaging chat experience.
+This project demonstrates a UI interface enhanced with GSAP (GreenSock Animation Platform) animations.
+It showcases modern web animation techniques to create a smooth and visually engaging experience.

 ## 💡 Features